bloodsky/OnMyWay/README.md

 # Thanks to ..

-Andrea Vitaletti and DIAG.
+DIAG.
 Discover a new world that will keep you hidden at university is the best.

 And to Mitch Tabian.
 He's knowledge sharing is fundamental for android programming skills.